5 Ways Low Self-Confidence Can Cause Selfishness

 5. All these behaviors create a vicious cycle of self-fulfilling prophecies.

 Here's the trap: The more you do the behaviors I've mentioned in this article, the more other people are likely to perceive you as self-focused, and the more self-focused you're likely to actually become.
-If you keep to yourself and never reach out to offer help to others, people will tend to see you as only self-interested because that's the way you're acting.
-When you don't take the risk and offer assistance to others, this maintains your belief that other people don't want your help because you don't have any evidence to the contrary.
-Likewise, if your spouse is trying to tell you about something they're worried about, and you're not really listening because you're caught up in your own worries, then you'll be seen as self-absorbed.
-All this can lead to the low confidence person beginning to fear that they're inherently a horrible, selfish person, which makes them even more self-conscious and shame-prone.
-And, the cycle continues.
+If you keep to yourself and never reach out to offer help to others, people will tend to see you as only self-interested, because that's the way you're acting.
+When you don't take the risk and offer assistance to others, this maintains your belief that other people don't want your help, because you don't have any evidence to the contrary.
+Likewise, if your spouse is trying to tell you about something they're worried about, and you're not really listening, because you're caught up in your own worries, then you'll be seen as self-absorbed.
+All this can lead to someone with low confidence beginning to fear that they're inherently a horrible, selfish person, which makes them even more self-conscious and shame-prone.
+And the cycle continues.

-- If you live or work with someone who you think is low in confidence, try asking them for help in ways that are very concrete, specific and achievable.
+- If you live or work with someone whom you think is low in confidence, try asking them for help in ways that are very concrete, specific, and achievable.
 For example, you might ask a colleague to comment on a specific part of a report you've written, rather than just generally asking them to read it.

 - You can also consider this approach: We all have strengths and weaknesses when it comes to being generous.
 You won't catch me volunteering to help a friend move to a new house or apartment!
 Identify what your generosity strengths are and try to increase the frequency with which you express those.
 This can be easier and more enjoyable than attempting to work on areas of weaknesses.
 Once you've expanded on your strengths, you'll likely feel more confident about working on your weaknesses.
 Keep in mind that there are some limits to this approach.
 For example, people will still get annoyed with you if you appear self-absorbed during conversations, so there's no way around needing to work on that.